ptheohar/rapanaki/src/content/pages/about.md

 Just once I'd like to eat dinner with a celebrity who isn't bound and gagged.
 Daddy Bender, we're hungry.
 Kids don't turn rotten just from watching TV.
 I just want to talk.
 It has nothing to do with mating.
 Fry, that doesn't make sense.

-Rania, there are only two times that I want to be with you: Now and Forever!
+Rapanaki mou, there are only two times that I want to be with you: Now and Forever!